 Faculty members are encouraged to ask students to address them as either Brother or Sister.
 Faculty members are considered unranked professors.
 The use of the academic title Doctor in external communications, including email signatures, is permissible.

-Faculty members have the right to penalize students for absences, whether or not students make prior arrangements.
-Reasonable standards should be set that take illnesses into account, and these should be clearly presented in the course syllabus and distributed at the outset of the semester.
+Faculty members have the right to impose grade penalties on students for absences, whether or not students make prior arrangements.
+Reasonable standards should be set that take contagious illnesses and emergencies into account, and these should be clearly presented in the course syllabus and distributed at the outset of the semester.
+Faculty members are encouraged to contact students who miss class repeatedly or for an extended period.

 Students on school-approved field trips must show a signed Authorized Absence form to the faculty members whose classes they will miss, at least one week in advance, so that arrangements can be made for completing assignments.
 Such students may not be penalized for class attendance points; however, they are not relieved from any academic work (see 3.3.21 Field Trips).